vdclab/vdclab-wiki/phylogeny/phylogenetic-distribution/AnnoTree.md

 {.links-list}

 ## Notes from Users
 Be sure to have the Id numbers you need.
 This tool doesn't show the distribution per protein, but just each branch that have all of the a member of the family queried.
 The results are really dependent on the family chosen .
 Some pfam are really broad and this is not very useful.
 KO families are usually more specific.
-Very useful also to agther statistics and all proteins of a given family
+Very useful also to gather statistics and all proteins of a given family
 You can't have the full tree of life, it is only either Bacteria or Archaea.

 ## Ease of use